maripasa/-robot-test-list-lasic-/README.en.md

 This repository contains the solutions for robotframework tests provided to the LASIC Laboratory at IFCE.
 The solutions are organized into two folders, one containing the code for Google Forms and another containing code for the API Serverest.

 ## How to Use
+!IMPORTANT!
+> In the case for the robot script for the Google Forms, are needed permitted credentials.

 Simply navigate through the repository and use the `robot` command to test the code.
 Required libraries can be found in [requirements.txt](requirements.txt)

 ![266834128-c75a6f3b-ce18-48c7-908e-8efe5aa9c254](https://github.com/maripasa/test-list-lasic/assets/123270648/c25e0690-0630-4091-8b2b-f1e76476a96d)